broadinstitute/gatk-sv/website/docs/advanced/cromwell/overview.md

 # Cromwell Server

-There are two option to communicate with a running Cromwell server:
+There are two options to communicate with a running Cromwell server:
 [REST API](https://cromwell.readthedocs.io/en/stable/tutorials/ServerMode/), and
 [Cromshell](https://github.com/broadinstitute/cromshell) which is a command line tool to interface with a Cromwell server.
 We recommend using Cromshell due to its simplicity